Operating system

 semodule -i /var/imunify360/imunify360.pp

-After that, restart imunify360 and imunify360-webshield service.
+After that, restart imunify360 and imunify360-webshield services.
 For CentOS6/CloudLinux6:

 service imunify360 restart